 |Value||Eligibility||Open date||Close date|

-This scholarship is valued at $10,000 and is tenable for one year.
+This scholarship is valued at $10,000 and is tenable for the duration of the degree up to five years.

 Walter and Eliza Hall were active philanthropists during their life together.
 Following her husband’s death Eliza set up a million pound charitable trust in 1912 calling it the Walter and Eliza Hall Trust, as a means of assisting those in need.
 Since that time the trust has helped thousands of Australians to reach their full potential.